Inflectra/spira-documentation/docs/Email-Integration/Configuring-the-Email-Integration-Service.md

 ### 1. General settings:

-1. **Enable Trace Logging**: With this sleected, debug messages will be logged to the system's Applicaton Event log, viewable by the 'Event Viewer'.
+1. **Enable Trace Logging**: With this sleected, debug messages will be logged to the system's Applicaton Event log, viewable in the Window 'Event Viewer'.
 This should be used for debugging only, as leaving it on could generate a lot of messages. __NOTE__: All error messages and warnings on messages that are NOT imported are always recorded to the Event Log, regardless of this setting.
-1. **Minutes Between Polls**: How many minutes to wait after each scan of the email account.
+1. **Minutes Between Polls**: How many minutes to wait after each scan of the email accounts.
 By default this is set to ten minutes.
 1. **Allow Empty Return-Path**: Some email servers do not include a 'Return-Path' header on locally-sent emails.
 By default, the importer will skip over these as those are normally present (and absence could mean spam or automated reply that should not be impoted).
 Enabling this will import emails with no Return-Path header.

 ### 2. Ignore/Blocking Lists, Spam Levels